What is the Combined Sewage Storage Tunnel (CSST)? Why is this project necessary?

 Depending on the proximity of the home to the construction area, the contractor may contact property owners before the start of construction to conduct a pre-construction survey.
 This will require access to their property to record the current condition.
 This is standard practice for any civil/excavation work.

 In general, residents may feel some vibrations due to construction activities in the area located adjacent to the tunnel boring machine.
 As the machine will be moving slowly forward, the localized vibrations will pass by.
-Currently it is anticipated that the speed of the tunnel boring machine will mean that residents experiencing vibrations would only persist for a short number of days.
-After this point, the machine is expected to have moved far enough away to not cause noticeable effects.
+It is anticipated that the speed of the tunnel boring machine will mean that any vibrations would only persist for a short number of days.

-A9: To minimize the construction impacts and to move the project along, the contractor is likely to accelerate the tunnel boring work outside of regular construction hours.
-It is anticipated that the tunnel operation will continue 24 hours a day.
+To minimize the construction impacts and to move the project along, the contractor is likely to accelerate the tunnel boring work outside of regular construction hours.
+It is anticipated that the tunnel operation will continue 24 hours a day, in accordance with any issued Noise By-law Exemption.
 Most surface activities will occur during regular business hours in the daytime.

-Q11: How will residents be kept informed about the construction?
-Where can I get more information?
+How will residents be kept informed about the construction?

-A12: Several resources will provide residents with updates on construction activities, impacts and progress during the implementation of the CSST project, including:
+Several resources are available to residents to obtain updates on construction activities, impacts and progress through the duration of the CSST construction, including:

 - Regularly distributed e-newsletter with updates on construction activities, impacts, and progress.
-Residents can sign up to receive updates automatically at Ottawa.ca/esubscriptions.
+Sign up to receive updates automatically at Ottawa.ca/esubscriptions;

 Protection of Heritage Structures